Frequently Asked Questions

 Favimon was designed and developed by Matthew Hollett.
-I'm a writer, visual artist and web developer in Newfoundland, Canada.
-Questions, suggestions, and bug reports here: @.
+I’m a writer and web developer in Canada.
+You can send questions, suggestions, and bug reports here: @.
 If reporting bugs or errors, please let me know which web browser you’re using.

 Disclaimer: Favimon is an original work which does not intentionally copy any game or violate any trademarks.
 Search results may contain material which may be subject to copyright.
 Favicon images are hosted by external favicon retrieval services.